-As a small country, there are many viable options for those willing to commute; many rural areas around Belgium offer spacious living and close proximity to city amenities.
-Otherwise, Brussels offers everything from cosmopolitan neighborhoods in the city’s heart to family-friendly and green suburbs well-connected to the center.
+As a small country, there are many viable options for those willing to commute; many rural areas to live around Belgium offer spacious living and close proximity to city amenities.
+Otherwise, Brussels’ neighborhoods offers everything from cosmopolitan neighborhoods in the city’s heart to family-friendly and green suburbs well-connected to the center.

-Whether you plan to rent or buy a house will depend on how long you plan to live in Belgium.
-For renters, the standard nine-year lease is actually more flexible than short-term contracts, which can be fixed up to three years but if terminated early, a renter may be forced to pay out the full rental period.
+Whether you plan to rent or buy a house in Belgium depends on how long you plan to live in the country.
+If you’re renting in Belgium, the standard nine-year lease is actually more flexible than short-term contracts, which can be fixed up to three years but if terminated early, a renter may be forced to pay out the full rental period.
 Nine-year leases, on the other hand, can be broken with three months’ notice; a penalty of up to three months’ rent applies within the first three years, after which no penalty applies.

-Buying a house in Belgium involves much paperwork and follows a strict procedure outlined here.
-Property transactions costs are high plus a capital gains tax of 16.5 percent applies to properties sold within five years of purchase, making short-term investments significantly less profitable.
-However, property prices in Brussels and around Belgium are typically lower than in neighbouring countries, making the market ripe for long-term expats or investors.
+Buying a house in Belgium involves much paperwork and follows a strict procedure.
+Property transactions costs are high plus a capital gains tax of 16.5% applies to properties sold within five years of purchase, making short-term investments significantly less profitable.
+However, property prices in Brussels and around Belgium are typically lower than in neighboring countries, making the market ripe for long-term expats or investors.